 Because of the lower interest payments, it can guarantee more savings and a larger disposable income for you investors out there.
 You could also increase your investment.

-Affin Hwang Capital Research shared that over the long run, a lower OPR should also lower the finance costs of MREITs and lift earnings, although the impact on near-term profit to be minimal.
-The research house added that for 2020, the 25bps OPR rate cut is expected to have a muted impact of under 1% of the MREITs' earnings, it said.
+In 2020, Affin Hwang Capital Research shared that over the long run, a low OPR should also lower the finance costs of MREITs and lift earnings, although the impact on near-term profit to be minimal.

 So, what are your thoughts on the new OPR?
 Share with us.